simonvomeyser/simple-web-dev/resources/markdown/response-cache-statamic.md

 composer require spatie/laravel-responsecache
 ```

-After that, you need to add the middleware to your web group to apply the cache to all your routes.
+After that, you need to add the middleware to your web group to apply the cache to all your (GET) routes.
 See [the docs](https://github.com/spatie/laravel-responsecache) for more information and options.

 ```php
 // app/Http/Kernel.php